araldwin/Love-Quiz-Game/README.md

        - User are not allowed to use Special Characters.
        - User are not allowed to have a more than 15 Characters.
-       - User should input a username, blank name is not allowed.

 ### Play game options